mayconfmelo/min-article/docs/manual.typ

 #arg(
   "foreign-subtitle:", ("string", "content", "none") )[
-  The article main subtitle in a foreign language.
+  The article main subtitle in a foreign language --- generally a _lingua franca_.
 ]

 #arg(
   "authors:", "array",
   required: true
 )[
-  An array of arrays containing the name and biref résumé of each author, in format `( (NAME, RÉSUMÉ), (NAME, RÉSUMÉ) )`.
-If a plain array is set, its first element will be treated as `NAME` and its second one, `RÉSUMÉ`.
+  An array of arrays containing the name and brief curriculum of each author, in format `( (NAME, CV), (NAME, CV) )`.
+If a plain array is set, the first element will be treated as `NAME` and the second one, as `RÉSUMÉ`.
 ]

 #arg(
   "abstract:", "content"
 )[
-  The ugly way to define the abstract — a formal resume of everything the document talks about.
-It is prettier and more intuitivd to use the `#abstract("main")` command instead.
+  The ugly way to define the abstract --- a formal resume of everything the document talks about.
+It is prettier and more intuitive to use the `#abstract("main")` command instead.
 ]